 ~ Seed for CUCUMBERS ~

 We prefer real vegetables that actually taste of something - not like the supermarket varieties.
-So we offer really good, easy cucumbers.
-You can grow our varieties either inside or outdoors.
-But plants under cover will always fruit more heavily, and they do start cropping earlier in the season.
+So we only offer particularly good cucumbers, and ones that are simple to grow.
+You can grow these inside or outdoors.
+But plants under cover will always fruit more heavily, and start cropping earlier in the season.

-To clear up any confusion, these are real, non-hybrid cucumbers, and they're much easier and less fussy than the hybrids.
+These real open-pollinated cucumbers are much easier and less fussy than the hybrids.
 You don't need to pick the male flowers off, and they don't go bitter if you grow several types. . .basically just plant them and let them get on with it.
 And of course if you wait long enough, you will get seeds in your cucumbers that you can grow next year!

 Start the seed off somewhere warm in a small pot from late April (mid May if you're going to grow them on outside) and plant them out once they have 3 to 4 true leaves.